bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 my $coll = new Bio::Annotation::Collection;
 $coll->add_Annotation('comment',$comment);
 $seq_obj->annotation($coll);
 ```

-Now let's examine what we've created by writing the contents of `$seq_obj` to a Genbank file called "test.gb".
-We should see a sequence, an Annotation associated with the sequence, a sequence Feature, and Annotations associated with the Feature:
+Now let's examine what we've created by writing the contents of `$seq_obj` to a Genbank file called *test.gb*.
+We should see a sequence, an Annotation associated with the sequence, a sequence Feature, and tag/value pairs associated with the Feature:

 ```perl
 use Bio::SeqIO;
 my $io = Bio::SeqIO->new(-format => "genbank",
                             -file => ">test.gb" );

 $io->write_seq($seq_obj);
 ```

-''Voila!''

-`test.gb` now reads:
+**Voila!** `test.gb` now reads:

 ```
  LOCUS       BIO52                    36 bp    dna     linear   UNK